 3 – Consider alternative heating systems

 Being clever with your heating can drastically reduce your carbon footprint and your energy costs!
-If you can’t change completely your heating system, look out to an easy way to cut your energy consumption like for example by turning down your thermostat a couple of degrees or replacing your current heating option with the innovative energy-efficient unit of Infratec.
+If you can’t change completely your heating system, look out for an easy way to cut your energy consumption for example by turning down your thermostat a couple of degrees or replacing your current heating option with an innovative energy-efficient unit.
 But if you want to go completely off the grid, we advise you to invest in renewable energy systems.

 4 – Check your lighting bulbs

 Another really easy way to cut your carbon footprint is to change lighting bulbs.
 Opt for LED bulbs which will not only last longer than a normal incandescent light bulb but also consume less energy than typical bulbs.